 Doctor of Philosophy in Exercise &Nutrition Sciences

-The Department of Health and Human Development offers a PhD in Exercise and Nutrition Sciences with options in 1) exercise nutrition, metabolism, and physiology and 2) biomechanics and motor control.
+The Department of Food Systems, Nutrition, and Kinesiology offers a PhD in Exercise and Nutrition Sciences with options in 1) exercise nutrition, metabolism, and physiology and 2) biomechanics and motor control.
 This program emphasizes the integration of kinesiology and nutrition science for applied research aimed at human movement and health.
 This PhD will build on the existing MS in Exercise and Nutrition Sciences or related degree from another institution.
 These applied science options build on the foundational sciences of biochemistry, cellular and molecular biology, anatomy, physiology, physics, and mathematics.
 Coursework for both options will focus on core content for exercise and nutrition sciences, research design and statistical analyses, and advanced coursework specific to each option.
 Additionally, each student will develop an academic portfolio that includes research (presentations, peer-reviewed publications, grant writing) and teaching (development of course materials, instruction, student mentoring).

 Program Learning Outcomes